dskeff/AWS-Deployer/README.md

 7. **onwer, enddate, project** - ensure you set the EC2 Tags, specifically ensure the **project** tag is unique (eg: *yourname-todaysdate-edge2ai*) as you will search for that tag when it's time to delete the instances, and you don't want to delete someone else's instances!

 ### Run the Playbook
-At this point you're ready to run the playbook
+At this point you're ready to run the playbook.
+Check along on the AWS Console to see your instances appearing.
 ```
 $ ansible-playbook --ask-vault-pass edge2ai.yml
 ```